bsml320/scGWAS/analysis/explanation_configure.md

 - [ ] network_file
 - [ ] outfile

-- Note: Java can be quiet confusing when looking for files.
+- Note: Java can be quite confusing when looking for files.
 Thus, we suggest to use the full path to each of the input files.

 ## Explanation of all parameters: